yingqi0607/tp/docs/DeveloperGuide.md

 * busy SoC students
 * has a need to manage a significant number of tasks, such as assignments
-* prefer desktop apps over other types
+* prefer desktop applications over other types
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI applications

-**Value proposition**: TR4CKER is a desktop app that helps SoC students track their tasks, meet their deadlines, and stay productive.
+**Value proposition**: TR4CKER is a desktop application that helps SoC students track their tasks, meet their deadlines, and stay productive.
 It is optimized for Computing students familiar with CLI, who can manage their tasks efficiently by typing in commands.